OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 DISCOVERY AND PRECLINICAL

 To quickly advance our mission of providing meaningful therapeutic opportunities for patients with unmet medical need, Capsida progresses preclinical disease proof-of-concept in parallel with capsid engineering.
-Our R&D efforts begin by assessing the expected therapeutic need for a specific disease indication, providing guidance for the capsid engineering efforts, and performing continuous disease discovery efforts to refine therapeutic expectations.
+Our R&D efforts begin by assessing the therapeutic efficacy needed to treat a given disease indication, which guides capsid engineering efforts, and then assessing candidate capsid performance in preclinical disease models, NHPs and human disease-relevant in vitro models.

 In each case, the novel engineered capsid is just half of the drug product.
-Our development process for the other half, the encapsulated gene cargo, begins by investigating the appropriate therapeutic strategy suited for the disease of interest – whether that is traditional gene replacement, targeted knock-down, vectorized antibodies or gene editing.
-Our scientists progress development and optimization of cargo in lockstep with that of the capsid, providing parallel and complimentary paths for improvement of efficacy and safety profiles for our novel drug products.
+Our development process for the other half, the encapsidated gene cargo, begins by investigating the appropriate therapeutic strategy suited for the disease of interest – whether that is gene supplementation, targeted knock-down, vectorized antibodies or gene editing.
+Our scientists progress development and optimization of cargo in lockstep with that of the capsid, providing parallel and complementary paths for improvement of efficacy and safety profiles for our novel drug products.

 MANUFACTURING OPERATIONS

-Our AAV suspension manufacturing process is currently scaled to 200L, with the ability to expand to 1000L scale..
-Through close integration with our Capsid Engineering team, we conduct extensive manufacturability assessment to ensure the productivity and product quality of our selected capsid/cargo candidates to enable speed to clinic at the lowest possible cost.
+Our AAV suspension manufacturing process is currently scaled to 200L, with the ability to expand to 1000L scale.
+Through close integration with our Capsid Engineering team, we conduct extensive manufacturability assessments to ensure the productivity and product quality of our selected capsid/cargo candidates to enable speed to clinic at the lowest possible cost.

 CLINICAL DEVELOPMENT